Shoulder Pain Keeping You From Living Your Life?

 How long is the recovery after a shoulder replacement?

-You’re probably going to need to spend several nights in the hospital after a shoulder replacement.
-Typically your orthopaedic surgeon gets you started on passive exercises with a physical therapist within a few days of your procedure.
+You will likely go home the same day of your surgery with the exception for a few patients who will need to spend the night after a shoulder replacement.
+Typically your orthopedic surgeon gets you started on passive exercises with a physical therapist within a few days of your procedure.

 When you return home, plan on being in a supportive sling for at least 2-4 weeks.
 You’re probably also going to also need at least 2-4 weekly physical therapy sessions for about 4-8 weeks, in addition to daily exercises during this time.

-Most men and women who have shoulder replacement surgeries at Texas Orthopaedic Associates, can return to the majority of their daily activities within 2-3 weeks and begin driving after about 2-4 weeks.
+Most men and women who have shoulder replacements at Texas Orthopaedic Associates, can return to the majority of their daily activities within 2-3 weeks and begin driving after about 2-4 weeks.
 With each passing day though, you should start experiencing an improvement and relief from pain.

 Schedule your shoulder replacement consultation at Texas Orthopaedic Associates, today.
 Click on the online booking feature or call your nearest clinic directly.